 Move to modern authentication for any clients accessing from the extranet.
-Mail clients are a big part of this.
+Mail clients are a large part of this.

 a.
-You will need to use Outlook Mobile for mobile devices.
+You'll need to use Outlook Mobile for mobile devices.
 The new iOS native mail app supports modern authentication as well.

 Enable MFA for all extranet access.
 This gives you added protection for any extranet access.

 a.
 If you have Azure AD premium, use Azure AD Conditional Access policies to control this.
 This is better than implementing the rules at AD FS.
 This is because modern client apps are enforced on a more frequent basis.
 This occurs, at Azure AD, when requesting a new access token (typically every hour) using a refresh token.

 b.
 If you don't have Azure AD premium or have additional apps on AD FS that you allow internet based access, implement Azure AD Multi-Factor Authentication and configure a global multi-factor authentication policy for all extranet access.

 Level 3: Move to password-less for extranet access

 Move to Window 10 and use Hello For Business.

 For other devices, if on AD FS 2016, you can use Azure AD Multi-Factor Authentication OTP as the first factor and password as the 2nd factor.

 For mobile devices, if you only allow MDM managed devices, you can use Certificates to log the user in.